Majoring in Finance? Snag a Scholarship and Slash Your Bottom Line

 - Students aiming for careers in government or non-profit finance, check out the scholarships available through the Government Finance Officers Association.
 Awards are open to undergraduate and graduate students, with a special scholarship for minority finance students.
 Awards range from $5,000 to $10,000.

 - The American Finance Association (AFA) is a top-dog organization comprised of academic financial pros and fellows.
-Annual awards, to the tune of $5,000 and $10,000, are handed out to finance authors whose papers exemplify various aspects of the industry.
+In addition to gaining accessibility to valuable networking resources there are annual awards, to the tune of $5,000 and $10,000, which are handed out to finance authors whose papers exemplify various aspects of the industry.

 Businesses from small and regional to large national corporations are also often fertile ground for scholarship sponsorship.
 Example of a regional business offering a scholarship in Business Finance: